The port of Helsinki

 Explore Katajanokka

 Then, stop by Uspenski Cathedral on your way out.
-This Greek Orthodox church is dedicated to Dormition of the Theotokos, and bears a distinctive red design with cyan rooftops that make it a jewel in the Helsinki skyline.
-Uspenski Cathedral also happens to be the largest Orthodox church, not only in Helsinki, but in the entire country of Finland.
+This Eastern Orthodox church (shout out to my people’s religion) is dedicated to Dormition of the Theotokos, and bears a distinctive red design with cyan rooftops that make it a jewel in the Helsinki skyline.
+Uspenski Cathedral also happens to be the largest Orthodox church, not only in Helsinki, but in all of Western Europe.

 Architecture in Katajanokka, one of the most interesting neighborhoods to explore in Helsinki.